gencay/vscode-chatgpt/README.md

 # Disclaimer and Credits

-- During login you'll notice some warnings on your Chromium-based browser about flags that are used to open the browser.
-This is required to automate your login and conversations with the browser's network.
+- There is no guarantee that the extension will continue to work as-is without any issues or side-effects.
+Please use it at your own risk.
+It may stop working without a notice e.g. OpenAI may decide to change all or some of its functionality, which will affect this extension.
+- This extension never uses/stores your personally identifiable information.
+There are some optional settings that you may opt-in to use i.e. OpenAI API Key.
+Please be careful of what you are storing in your settings.json file, since vs-code may sync them across their instances and it's outside of this extension's boundary.
+We recommend not storing any personally identifiable information in your settings.json.
+- This extension collects metadata to improve its features.
+No personally identifiable information is collected.
+You can opt-out from telemetry either by setting the global 'telemetry.telemetryLevel' or 'chatgpt.telemetry.disable'.
+The extension will respect both of these settings and will collect metadata only if both allow telemetry.
+We use the official telemetry package provided by the vscode team [here](https://github.com/Microsoft/vscode-extension-telemetry) to understand this extension's usage patterns better to plan new feature releases i.e. popularity of Browser-based autologin vs. API Key method setting.
-- This extension never uses/stores your personally identifiable information locally or remotely.
-It's up to you to use the extension for ChatGPT conversations and we assume no responsibility of any issues that you may face in ChatGPT.
-Since this is just an experimental project I work on my freetime for the community.
+- We assume no responsibility of any issues that you may face using this extension.
+Your use of OpenAI services is subject to OpenAI's [Privacy Policy](https://openai.com/privacy/) and [Terms of Use](https://openai.com/terms/).
 - 💻 Open AI ChatGPT: https://chat.openai.com/
 - 🖼️ Open AI Dall-E-2: https://openai.com/dall-e-2/
-- 🧪 The manual setup option uses unofficial OpenAI APIs. https://github.com/transitive-bullshit/chatgpt-api
+- 🧪 The manual setup option uses [unofficial nodejs OpenAI API wrapper](https://github.com/transitive-bullshit/chatgpt-api).